stencila/py/README.md

 python -m stencila
 ```

 Then, open your Stencila Document from within the [Stencila Desktop](https://github.com/stencila/desktop).
-The host will be automatically detected by the dektop app and you'll be able to execute Python & SQLite code cells from within your documents.
+The host will be automatically detected by the dektop app and you'll be able to execute Python code cells from within your documents.

+In addition to the a `PythonCOntext` class, this packages also provides a `SQLiteContext` for executing SQL within an SQLite database (currently only an in-memory database).

 More documentation is available at http://stencila-for-python.readthedocs.io